Liverpool tactics: Why Jurgen Klopp still needs to sign a Philippe Coutinho replacement in the January transfer window | Goal.com

 Aaron Mooy and Pascal Gross made a flat four in midfield when Spurs had the ball, but then slotted into central attacking midfield during counterattacks, and that seemed to completely bamboozle Eric Dier.

-He and Moussa Sissoko were regularly caught flat-footed in Tottenham's atrocious 3-0 defeat, repeatedly surprised by Mooy and Gross floating in on their blind side.
+He and Tanguy Ndombele were regularly caught flat-footed in Tottenham's atrocious 3-0 defeat, repeatedly surprised by Mooy and Gross floating in on their blind side.

 It was a clever tactic from Potter, who had clearly spotted Spurs are particularly weak in the centre of the park.